simolus3/tar/README.md

 Future<void> main() async {
   final reader = TarReader(File('file.tar').openRead());

+  try {
     while (await reader.moveNext()) {
       // Use reader.header to see the header of the current tar entry print(reader.header.name);
       // And reader.contents to read the content of the current entry as a stream print(await reader.contents.transform(utf8.decoder).first);
+    }
+  } finally {
+    // Close the underlying stream subscription when we're done await reader.cancel();
   }

 }
 ```